signalscorps/file2stix/docs/extractions.md

 The TLP value is reported in the `object_marking_refs` property for the STIX Report Object and all extracted Objects representing extracted Observables (except for ATT&CK or CAPEC, where generic MITRE Objects are used).

-The selection of TLP for the Report alongside the `identity` also has an impact on how the extracted observable STIX Objects are stored and represented.
+The selection of TLP for the Report alongside the `identity`, confidence, and custom warning lists also has an impact on how the extracted observable STIX Objects are stored and represented.
 This is to ensure proper sharing protocols are Observed.

 ### `TLP:WHITE`